 Peg Leg Vintage

 Peg Leg is now one of the area’s flagship MCM dealers.
-It’s located in a nice store between the University of Maryland and Ikea in College Park.
+It's located near the Ikea in College Park.
 (Hint: give them a try before you purchase that JÄNKY particle board dresser or the GUDLUK bookshelf system.)
 Peg Leg’s inventory is typically priced in the mid- to upper-midrange for well selected midcentury pieces, including those from both American (e.g., Broyhill Brasilia and American of Martinsville) and European designers and manufacturers (e.g., various Danish).
 Have a look at some of Peg Leg Vintage’s latest products.

 One of the most recent additions to ATTIC, RetroSquad carries some of the highest end Danish- and Scandinavian-designed and made midcentury modern furniture in the area.
 They make up for a lack of volume with quality.
 See RetroSquad’s MCM goods for yourself.

 No tricks here — you get exactly what their name suggests: a nice variety of mid century (MC) furniture.
-They have both a warehouse and a booth at Canon Hill Place (antique mall).
-Plus, they’re relatively close to Harper’s Ferry.
+They’re relatively close to Harper’s Ferry.
 A hike plus a hutch (or a credenza, sofa, chair…) sounds like a great day to us.
 Recent inventory here.

 Hearthside is another option for high-end midcentury furniture.
 A fairly large and regularly updated selection of items are sure to please, albeit at the higher end of the price spectrum.

 Catonsville / Baltimore, MD

 Off Main is one of the smaller operations on this list, only adding about three or four items to their inventory per week.
 The prices are quite reasonable.
 You can make the visit yourself with an appointment and a short drive up/down I-95.